 Changes in market conditions will not typically have the same impact on all types of securities.
 The market prices of securities may fall due to factors affecting a particular issuer, industry or the securities market as a whole.
 In the past decade, financial markets throughout the world have experienced increased volatility, depressed valuations, decreased liquidity and heightened uncertainty.
-Governmental and nongovernmental issuers have defaulted on, or been forced to restructure, their debts.
+Governmental and non-governmental issuers have defaulted on, or been forced to restructure, their debts.
 These conditions may continue, recur, worsen or spread.
+Events that have contributed to these market conditions include, but are not limited to major cybersecurity events; geopolitical events (including wars, terror attacks and economic sanctions); measures to address budget deficits; downgrading of sovereign debt; changes in oil and commodity prices; dramatic changes in currency exchange rates; global pandemics; and public sentiment.
+The global pandemic of the novel coronavirus respiratory disease designated COVID-19 has resulted in major disruption to economies and markets around the world, including the United States.
+Global financial markets have experienced extreme volatility and severe losses, and trading in many instruments has been disrupted.
+Liquidity for many instruments has been greatly reduced for periods of time.
+Some sectors of the economy and individual issuers have experienced particularly large losses.
+These circumstances may continue for an extended period of time, and may continue to affect adversely the value and liquidity of the Fund's investments.
+Following Russia's invasion of Ukraine, Russian securities have lost all, or nearly all, their market value.
+Other securities or markets could be similarly affected by past or future geopolitical or other events or conditions.

-Events that have contributed to these market conditions include, but are not limited to major cybersecurity events; geopolitical events (including wars and terror attacks); measures to address budget deficits; downgrading of sovereign debt; changes in oil and commodity prices; dramatic changes in currency exchange rates; global pandemics; and public sentiment.
-U.S. and non-U.S. governments and central banks have provided significant support to financial markets, including by keeping interest rates at historically low levels.
-U.S. Federal Reserve or other U.S. or non-U.S. governmental or central bank actions, including interest rate increases or decreases, or or contrary actions by different governments could negatively affect financial markets generally, increase market volatility and reduce the value and liquidity of securities in which the Fund invests.
-Policy and legislative changes in the United States and in other countries are affecting many aspects of financial regulation and these and other events affecting global markets, such as the United Kingdom's exit from the European Union (or Brexit), may in some instances contribute to decreased liquidity and increased volatility in the financial markets.
-The impact of these changes on the markets, and the practical implications for market participants, may not be fully known for some time.
+Governments and central banks, including the U.S. Federal Reserve, have taken extraordinary and unprecedented actions to support local and global economies and the financial markets.
+These actions have resulted in significant expansion of public debt, including in the U.S. The consequences of high public debt, including its future impact on the economy and securities markets, may not be known for some time.
+Although they have started to increase, interest rates are still very low, which means there is more risk that they may go up.
+U.S. Federal Reserve or other U.S. or non-U.S. governmental or central bank actions, including increases or decreases in interest rates, or contrary actions by different governments could negatively affect financial markets generally, increase market volatility and reduce the value and liquidity of securities in which the Fund invests.
+Policy and legislative changes in the United States and in other countries are affecting many aspects of financial regulation and these and other events affecting global markets, such as the United Kingdom's exit from the European Union (or Brexit), potential trade imbalances with China or other countries, or sanctions or other government actions against Russia, other nations or individuals or companies (or their countermeasures), may in some instances contribute to decreased liquidity and increased volatility in the financial markets.
+The impact of these changes on the markets, and the implications for market participants, may not be fully known for some time.